PhrydRhys/ky765-weekly/about.md

 permalink: /about/
 ---

 Hello!

-My name is Kenneth Yang and I am currently a senior at NYU CAS majoring in Computer Science.
+My name is Kenneth Yang and I am currently a senior at NYU CAS majoring in Computer Science and minoring in Mathematics and Economics.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I enjoy problem solving, which includes competitive programming playing strategy games.